emmatz-pattersonvf/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to errors and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

 In essence, keep it simple, avoid unnecessary complexity, and focus on writing code that is easy to understand and maintain.
 This will not only make your life easier but also the lives of those who may need to work with your code in the future.

+# 2023-12-23
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to keep in mind:

+1. Break down large projects into smaller, manageable tasks.
+2. Set deadlines for each task and prioritize them based on their importance and deadline.
+3. Use task management tools like Trello, Asana, or Todoist to stay on track and organized with your tasks and deadlines.
+4. Learn to say "no" to tasks that are not relevant or do not align with the goals of your project.
+5. Schedule your working hours so that you have breaks throughout the day to clear your mind and refocus.
+6. Stay up-to-date with new programming languages, tools, libraries, frameworks, etc., to improve your skills and efficiency.
+7. Collaborate with others in the programming community to share knowledge, learn new techniques, solve problems, improve code quality, reduce bugs, increase performance, add new features, fix bugs and security issues.